gunasuryo/Self-Checked-Task-Organizer/README.md

 }

-We use the same method for both reward and tasks history, with different veriables.
+We use the same method for both reward and tasks history, with different veriables and  "sukses" variable for task's history to determine is the task finished before deadline("sukses") or after deadline("gagal").